 Conclusion

-This paper has discussed a personal responsible eclectic theoretical model for treatment with a thorough explanation of the assessment process, a case study of a complicated experience of posttraumatic stress disorder has been studied in light of the eclectic model presented and evidence-based treatment for treating PTSD.
-Through the discussion evidenced highlights CBT, Psychotherapy, and various modalities of exposure treatment as the most effective treatments for PTSD.
+This paper presented a personal, responsible eclectic theoretical model for treatment with a thorough explanation of the assessment process and a case study of a complicated experience of posttraumatic stress disorder.
+The discussion highlights CBT, Psychotherapy, and various modalities of exposure treatment as the most effective treatments for PTSD.
 The discovery of the Phenomenon of Hope Model has strengthened the importance of faith and spirituality for the treatment of PTSD resulting in significant symptom reduction.

 The theoretical approaches, empirically-based treatment, and treatment protocols are vital for the responsible and ethical treatment in the mental health field.
-It is a privilege to serve clients in the counseling office and therefore the responsibility to continue research and training to provide the best quality of care so that they can experience healing, hope, and restoration.
+It is a privilege to serve clients in the counseling office and with that privilege comes the responsibility to continue research and training to provide the best quality of care so that counselees can experience healing, hope, and restoration.

 References